-The write execution mode extends the stats mode with an important side effect: for each pair of nodes we create a relationship with the Jaccard similarity score as a property to the Neo4j database.
+The write execution mode for each pair of nodes creates a relationship with their similarity score as a property to the Neo4j database.
 The type of the new relationship is specified using the mandatory configuration parameter writeRelationshipType.
 The name of the new property is specified using the mandatory configuration parameter writeProperty.
 The result is a single summary row, similar to stats, but with some additional metrics.